brendalong/react-getting-started-notes/react-notes.md

 * Only keep values in state that you are using in the render().
 For example, new Date() delivers many more properties that hours, minutes, seconds - but those are the only ones to keep.
 Extra values/calculations cause unnecessary rendering and wasteful CPU cycles.

+## Seven - Lifecycle Hooks - Updating timeline with api call.
+* Components loading is not instant.
+Takes a moment.
+Need hooks.
+* `componentWillMount()` - called just before the component is due to be mounted on the page.
+* `componentDidMount()` - called just after the component has been mounted.
+* Mounting - converting the virtual components into actual DOM elements that are placed in the DOM by React.
+* `componentWillUpdate()` - a hook to handle preparing our component for a change (don't call `this.setState()` to handle change as it will cause an infinite loop).
+* `componentDidUpdate()`
+* `componentWillReceiveProps()` - when the component is about to receive new props and update our state based on new props.
+* `componentWillUnmount()` - called right before component is unmounted.
+Allows us to clean up (example of clock and setTimeout()).